rahulmistry18/compliance-audit-data-automation/README.md

 ```

 Running `src.main` prints a console summary and writes the audit trail + summary report to `outputs/`.

+## Publishing the dashboard

+`docs/index.html` is a self-contained, static results dashboard (no build step, no server) — it's the page a portfolio link should point to.
+To get a live URL:

+1. Push this repo to GitHub.
+2. In the repo, go to **Settings → Pages**.
+3. Under **Build and deployment**, set **Source** to `Deploy from a branch`, branch `main`, folder `/docs`, then **Save**.
+4. GitHub publishes it at `https://<your-username>.github.io/<repo-name>/` within a minute or two — that's the link to put on your portfolio.

+The dashboard currently displays the results from the bundled synthetic sample data.
+If you re-run the workflow on different data and want the dashboard to reflect it, update the `register` and `escalations` arrays near the bottom of `docs/index.html` with the new figures from `outputs/audit_summary.csv` and `outputs/audit_trail.csv`.

 ## Regulatory context (why these rules)